 Seonaid joined the band in 1995 having followed them one Marches day.
 After one rehearsal, she found herself joining the band at the Bo’ness Fair.
 Seonaid original instrument was clarinet, but she now plays french horn with the band.
-Seonaid is H&S Adviser for Clackmannanshire Council and is a keen Highland and Scottish Country Dancer, and has also been known to be found on the trains in Bo’ness.
+Seonaid is H&S Manager for Clackmannanshire Council and is a keen Highland and Scottish Country Dancer, and has also been known to be found on the trains in Bo’ness.
 Any spare time is spent looking after her daughters Ruth and Hannah.E-Mail Seonaid

 Secretary – Karen Crook

 Karen plays the clarinet and has been secretary of the band since 2011.
-She has recently retired from various roles as an IT Project Manager at Wood MacKenzie and spends her spare time hillwalking, cycling and skiing (depending on the season!).E-Mail Karen or phone 01506 829862
+She has recently retired from various roles as an IT Project Manager to spend more time in the garden, hillwalking, cycling and skiing (depending on the season!).E-Mail Karen or phone 07732 995482

 Treasurer – David Mutch